walt-port/prod-e/docs/infrastructure/container-deployment.md

 The backend application uses a multi-stage Dockerfile for optimal security and efficiency:

-- Base Image: Node.js 16
+- Base Image: Node.js 16 <!-- TODO: Verify Node.js version -->
 - Stages:
   1. Builder stage - installs all dependencies and builds the application
   2. Production stage - includes only production dependencies